shopware5/devdocs/source/blog/_posts/2015-12-04-working-with-the-http-cache.md

 * `enabled`: If you want to use Shopware's builtin cache (a.k.a `reverse proxy`), this needs to be set to `true`.
 If you are using a varnish cache, you need to set this config to `false`.
 * `cache_dir`: In this directory the cache files are stored.
-* `cache_cookies`: For the content of these cookies is taken into account in the cacheID - so e.g. there will be a different cache for "shop=1" and "shop=2".
+* `cache_cookies`: The content of these cookies is taken into account in the cacheID - so e.g. there will be a different cache for "shop=1" and "shop=2".
 We will discuss this in depth later.

 The other fields will influence the underlying Symfony HTTP cache component, so these config